 If so, you’re probably looking for a Speaker Video.
 Here is a video of Mark Anthony Germanos in front of a live audience.
 This was recorded in one take.
 Enjoy.

 What your event attendees will learn

-- This same mindset carries over to modern day tools.
-Be it a SWOT Analysis, personal branding, reputation monitoring, blogging, Facebook, LinkedIn, YouTube or smart phones, you have to use these efficiently in running your business and promoting your goods and services.
+This same mindset carries over to modern day tools.
+Be it a SWOT Analysis, personal branding, reputation monitoring, blogging, Facebook, LinkedIn, YouTube or smart phones, you have to use these efficiently in running your business and promoting whatever you are selling.
 Use these to create a comparative advantage.
 If you don’t you will be handing your competitors a comparative advantage.
 Who wants to do that?